The Raymond Blanc Gardening School

 A winding path leads through flowerbeds and venerable trees to an exotic realm that seems far distant from the surrounding Oxfordshire countryside.

-Here, in a shaded corner of the gardens of Belmond Le Manoir aux Quat’Saisons, a vision of traditional Japan unfurls.
+Here, in a shaded corner of the gardens of Le Manoir aux Quat’Saisons, A Belmond Hotel, Oxfordshire, a vision of traditional Japan unfurls.
 Shrubs have been shaped like mythical cranes and turtles while lazy carp drift through a silent pool.
 Peace, calm and an air of mystery prevail.

 There couldn’t be a more inspiring person to introduce the scene than Robert Ketchell, its designer.
 The hotel’s authentic Japanese Tea Garden is one of many he has created worldwide since working as an apprentice under one of Kyoto’s leading masters.